 As compliance and cybersecurity frameworks continue to change, Silent Sector's team supports mid-market companies with meeting the rapidly evolving requirements.
-Our approach to operationalize compliance simplifies the process, which reduces your time requirements and expenses along the way.
+Our approach to operationalize cybersecurity compliance simplifies the process, which reduces your time requirements and expenses along the way.

 We offer a variety of compliance services ranging from complete framework alignment solutions and Next Gen vCISO services, to support with specific requirements such as penetration testing and governance documentation development.
 We understand that an effective risk management program includes adhering to industry and legal compliance.
-That is why our Expertise-Driven Cybersecurity® approach provides organizations with customized services, enabling alignment with a wide range of standards, laws, and industry regulations.
+That is why our Expertise-Driven Cybersecurity® approach provides organizations with consulting, support, and customized services, all enabling alignment with a wide range of standards, laws, and industry regulations.

-Silent Sector's team helps you develop the most resilient security posture possible with the technologies you already have.
+Silent Sector's gap assessment team helps you develop the most resilient security posture possible with the technologies you already have.
 This saves you time, costs, and unnecessary headaches.
 We will guide and support you to remediate any shortcomings and develop lasting proactive security measures.